Setting up pages

 Creating a standard top level or child page

-1. On the dashboard, choose Pages at the top of the screen.
+1. From the Sitefinity dashboard, choose the Pages tab at the top.

 2. Select Create a Page.